 Rebekah Hood-Sava is a Suzuki trained Violin/Viola and Cello teacher.
 Teaching privately for more than 25 years and in public institutions for the past 11, she has created this interactive subscription course with her husband who is a videographer to help more students to reach their goals.

 Each week is designed like an in person private lesson with a Review, Polish, working element, and New piece or section.
-Reading lessons, scales, and technique is presented when ready.
-Also included in each lesson is a weekly practice video and bi-monthly video check in with your teacher!
+Reading lessons, scales, vibrato and technique is presented when ready.
+Also included in each lesson is a weekly practice video and an optional monthly video check-in with your teacher!
 Practice with the instructor each day and watch your technique grow!

 Please contact us with any questions or concerns! [email protected]